File System and Directories

 Let’s start with your first Unix command:

 pwd stands for print working directory and will do just that.
-It will print the location where you currently are at your shell prompt, also known as the current working directory.
+It will print the location where you are at your shell prompt, also known as the current working directory.

 To run pwd, simply type

-pwd at the command prompt.
+pwd at the command prompt and see what happens.